samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 export default App;
 ```

 Now, if you run your React app again (`npm start`), you will be able to authenticate yourself through Auth0.
 After the authentication process, you will be able to see your name on the navigation bar.
-Just make sure you use Google to sign in.
-Using username and password won't show your name because Auth0 does not have this information.

 ![Securing React apps with Auth0.](https://cdn.auth0.com/blog/react-tutorial/securing-react-apps-with-auth0.png)